Applying Strategic Thinking in Your Pentesting Program

 5) Managed Community Access: On-demand Access to a Community of Expert Security Researchers

-Synack manages an extensive community of highly-vetted security researchers with a variety of skills and expertise to satisfy individual testing requirements.
-Synack LaunchPoint controls and measures researcher and scanning activity to ensure coverage, spot trends, and control traffic.
+Synack manages a large community of highly vetted security researchers with the range of skills to meet any testing need.
+Synack LaunchPoint controls and measures researcher and scanning activity to ensure coverage, spot trends, and manage traffic.

-Together, these five pillars can enable a risk-based approach that helps you accomplish your tactical and strategic goals.
+Together, these five pillars enable a risk-based approach that helps you meet both your tactical and strategic goals.

 Learn More